bokeh/bokeh/sphinx/source/docs/user_guide/quickstart.rst

 .. note::

-    Note that Bokeh plots cannot be displayed inline in notebook previews on GitHub.
-Bokeh uses JavaScript code to render plots and GitHub scrubs all JavaScript from previewed content.
+    **Bokeh plots will not display inline in GitHub notebook previews**.
+Bokeh plots use JavaScript code to render, but GitHub scrubs all JavaScript from previewed content.

 .. _userguide_quickstart_sample_data: